You are viewing a story from harrypotterfanfiction.com

 ‘Um, er…I tried to, er, run away, but then…uh, they got me on the bus.’

-‘They stunned me,’ I said, as Scorpius dithered off into silence.
-‘Because I’d left the town hall early to see where he,’ I elbowed Scorpius.
-‘Was, and…well, got stunned.
-Then I woke up and, bam, coven.’
+‘They stunned me, I think,’ I said, as Scorpius dithered off into silence.
+‘Because I’d left the town hall early to see where Scorpius was, and…well, got stunned.
+Then I woke up and, bam, Coven.’

 The pub suddenly went very quiet.

-‘You know,’ Jean P said, in a sort of hushed voice.
+‘You know,’ Jean P said, in a hushed voice.
 ‘Mary-Susannah wasn’t at the town hall earlier.
 In fact, I don’t know where she was.’

 ‘It’s possible,’ knitting Prentice mused.